TITLE 89: SOCIAL SERVICES

 b) A trust is any arrangement in which a grantor transfers property to a trustee or trustees with the intention that it be held, managed or administered by the trustee or trustees for the benefit of the grantor or designated beneficiaries.
 A trust also includes any legal instrument or device that is similar to a trust, including an annuity.

-c) A person shall be considered to have established a trust if assets of the person were used to form all or part of the principal of the trust and the trust is established (other than by will) by any of the following:
+c) A person shall be considered to have established a trust if resources of the person were used to form all or part of the principal of the trust and the trust is established (other than by will) by any of the following:

 1) the person;